 By Guest Blogger Ashlea Barnett

 Alamance County is often described as being somewhere between the Triad and the Triangle.
 Not exactly part of one or the other, we’re kind of like that country, hippie step-sister that grooves to her own melody.
+It’s the perfect day trip destination.
 I like to lovingly refer to Alamance County as the middle of somewhere.
 However, when you really start to look around, Alamance County has so much to offer.
 From festivals to farms and music to museums, we have it all.
 Alamance County is home to some of the best kept secrets around.

 Our first stop takes us about 10 minutes south of Graham to Sprout Farm.
 This little gem of a farm is a women owned and operated educational farm.
 They offer after-school programs, summer camps, Growga on the farm, family workshop and events.
 I’m expecting more is to come from them this summer as well.